tientham/rn-video/README.md

 **This library currently supports Android.
 And it is using the latest androidx.media3.**

-Please note that, according to this annoucement of Exoplayer [Exoplayer Deprecation](https://github.com/google/ExoPlayer#deprecation), exoplayer:2.19.1 will be the last artifact release for ExoPlayer and it will be replaced by AndroidX Media3.
+Please note that, according to this annoucement of Exoplayer [Exoplayer Deprecation](https://github.com/google/ExoPlayer#deprecation), `exoplayer:2.19.1` will be the last artifact release for ExoPlayer and it will be replaced by `AndroidX Media3`.
 Therefore, my library here will survive 😉

 ## Installation